-This light turns on and remains on for six to eight seconds as a bulb check when the ignition switch is first turned ON.
-If the light is not on during starting, stays on, or turns on while driving, have the system inspected by an authorized dealer as soon as possible.
+This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to ON/RUN.
+If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
 Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.